dvdgeroconnell/pands-project/README.md

 ![linear regression](images/438px-linear_regression.png)
 Source [g10]

-In this program, the NumPy ployfit method is used.
+In this program, the NumPy *polyfit()* method is used.
 This method supports both linear and polynomial regression:

 *best_fit = numpy.polyfit(x, y, order)*